harrim91/censor-js/README.md

  - This was written using TDD - I first wrote a feature test to cover the above example, and then wrote unit tests as I went along.
  - There are a couple of private helper methods which I think make the code more readable.
  - I learned from my mistakes when writing the Ruby version of this challenge and did the TDD in a better way.
 With encapsulation in mind, I used nodes module system and JS's lexical scoping to hide the helper functions.

+## Improvements
+ - I would chance the _isBanned function to be an IIFE.